ddkhoa/learning-note/postgres/index_scan_perf/index_scan_perf.md

 Our goal is to have a visualization of each scan type cost.
 To avoid too many case figures in the calculation, we assume the following:
 - The index is a fully index, not partial one.
 - The query doesn't contain operators that lead to a loop.
 Example: `IN, = ANY(ARRAY()), JOIN`.
-We consider these situations in the end to generalize the result.
+TODO: We consider these situations in the end to generalize the result.

 In the following calculation, we use:
 - T refers to the number of pages in the table.